google/tangent/README.md

 Although we won’t dig into the technical details, forward-mode is very useful when combined with reverse-mode to calculate efficient higher-order derivatives, particularly for Hessian-vector products (HVP) of NNs.
 This is useful in research applications, and usually very painful and slow to calculate.
 Autograd has native forward-mode support, while TensorFlow has 3rd-party support.

 To take higher-order derivatives, you can use any combination of forward- and reverse-mode autodiff in Tangent.
 This works because the code Tangent produces can also be fed back in as input.
-The autodiff literature recommends calculating HVPs in a “Forward-over-Reverse” style.
+The autodiff literature recommends calculating HVPs in a "Forward-over-Reverse" style.
 This means first apply reverse mode autodiff to the function, and then apply forward mode to that.

 ```python